vollkorntomate/vollkorntomate/README.md

 ### About me 🍅

+- 👨‍🎓 Currently studying IT Security (Master of Science) at the Technical University of Darmstadt
 - 🎓 Bachelor of Science in Informatics / Computer Science (from Technical University of Munich)
-- 💼 Currently doing an internship in embedded security
-- 👨‍🎓 Starting a Master's degree in IT Security in October